The end of net neutrality: What it all means

 “Everyone uses the internet and everyone uses these tech platforms,” Michelle Connolly, a former FCC official who supports Pai, previously told CNNMoney.
 “So issues that are coming up right now, people are seeing from a very personal perspective.”

-So how will internet providers be regulated if net neutrality is repealed?

-The FCC plans to do away with rules barring internet providers from blocking or slowing down access to online content.
+The FCC is doing away with rules barring internet providers from blocking or slowing down access to online content.
 The FCC would also eliminate a rule barring providers from prioritizing their own content.

 In the absence of a firm ban on these actions, providers will be required to publicly disclose any instance of blocking, throttling or paid prioritization.
 It will then be evaluated based on whether or not the activity is anti-competitive.